 At AKC Pet Insurance, we know that one of the best ways to learn more about canine physical therapy is to take your questions directly to an industry leader in veterinary rehab.
 Dr. Barbara Butler provides key information on canine therapy modalities in our Q&A interview.

-Dr. Butler leads the veterinary rehabilitation program at Peak Pet Performance at Care First Animal Hospital in Raleigh, North Carolina.
-Dr. Butler graduated from NC State College of Veterinary Medicine, obtained her Certified Veterinary Acupuncturist (CVA) from the Chi Institute of Chinese Medicine, and is also a Certified Canine Rehabilitation Therapist (CCRT).
+Dr. Butler leads the veterinary rehabilitation program for elderly dogs, disabled dogs, and those that have been injured at Peak Pet Performance at Care First Animal Hospital in Raleigh, North Carolina.
+Dr. Butler graduated from NC State College of Veterinary Medicine, obtained her Certified Veterinary Acupuncturist (CVA) certification from the Chi Institute of Chinese Medicine, and is also a Certified Canine Rehabilitation Therapist (CCRT).
 She and her family own, hunt, and compete with their four English Setters.

 What types of alternative therapies are commonly used?